-However, with a Lasting Power of attorney, your attorneys can only act under the document and on your behalf once it has been registered with the Office of the Public Guardian.
+However, with a Lasting Power of attorney, your attorneys can only act under the document and on your behalf once it has been registered with the Office of the Public Guardian (this process can take up to 10 weeks).
 If your attorneys do register the document at some stage in the future, they would first of all have to tell the other people that they propose registering it.

 The people who are given notice will then be given the chance to make representations to the Court on your behalf if they have any worries or concerns about the arrangement.

 If you would like to know more about Lasting powers of attorney, Ask a lawyer.